dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 [passport-mirror]: https://files.dosbox-staging.org/Files/Games/Demos/PassportToAdventure.zip

 Below is the folder structure you should end up with.
-As explained before, we'll create one subfolder within `DOS Games` for each game, then each game folder will contain its own local `dosbox.conf` configuration specific to that game, along with its own "emulated C drive" in the `drives/c` subfolder.
+As explained before, we'll create one subfolder within `DOS Games` for each game; then each game folder will contain its own local `dosbox.conf` configuration specific to that game, along with its own "emulated C drive" in the `drives/c` subfolder.